stephaniejue/100-days-of-code/log.md

 **Thoughts** I finally settled on a good template that feels like me.
 I got some of the basic content updated and a few changes to the formatting.
 I want to add in some animation with JavaScript/Jquery tomorrow.
 I cleared out in-progress content enough so that I can start sending this out.
 Also, need to add email functionality.
 Really happy with my progress!
 At least I have something to show for interviews now.

 **Link(s) to work**: [Portfolio Github](https://github.com/stephaniejue/stephaniejue), [Portfiolio GitHub Pages](https://stephaniejue.github.io/stephaniejue/)

+### Day 13: Sunday, January 15, 2017

+**Today's Progress**: Almost done with my portfolio!!

+**Thoughts** I still have a few things I want to add to and finish, but I have a working portfolio! and I got it up and running with my domain name.
+So excited to share this after two full days of work this weekend.
+Not going to spend too much time reflect, already committed to git a lot today, that counts.

+**Link(s) to work**: [Portfolio Github](https://github.com/stephaniejue/stephaniejue), [LIVE Portfolio](http://www.stephaniejue.com/)